ollert/ollert/README.md

 * `TRELLO_TEST_USERNAME`
     * required
     * Username to use while running cukes
-    * Email lrprice@sep.com for this variable
 * `TRELLO_TEST_PASSWORD`
     * required
     * Password to use while running cukes
-    * Email lrprice@sep.com for this variable
 * `SESSION_SECRET`
     * optional
     * Any string